Holidays

 Meringue ghosts (via Canva)

-This idea might not be a traditional cookie as such, but these spooky meringues are perfect to make for toddlers.
+This idea might not be a traditional cookie as such, but our spooky meringues are a certified favorite for toddlers.
 The meringue melts in the mouth, making it easy to digest.
-Not only are they safer to eat, but you can include your toddler in the decoration process, in the design they love.
-Make their favorite character, or use the staples for Halloween cookies like ghosts and pumpkins.
+Include your toddler in the decoration process, in the design they love.
+Make their favorite character or use the staples for Halloween cookies like ghosts and pumpkins.

 2. Spider Cookies